Job Title: Care Coordinator (part-time)

 Key Tasks

-- Provide routine personal care as requested by resident in accordance with the mission of HOMH and the hospice plan of care.
+- Provide routine personal care as requested by resident/family/caregiver in accordance with the mission of HOMH and the hospice plan of care.
 Responsible for meeting resident needs requires frequent bending, stooping, lifting, pulling and pushing to assist residents with activities of daily living.
 Such activities include repositioning in bed, turning, transferring to chair or commode, assisting in ambulation with or without an additional person or assistive device, providing incontinence, elimination, and hygiene care, assistance with feeding and/or drinking and medication administration, to consistently work towards assuring the residents’ comfort

 - Admission criteria allows residents to weigh up to 200lbs.
 Most residents are confined to their beds and are unable to assist Caregivers when they are repositioned, have brief or linen changes, or moved in any way.
 Caregivers will have assistance of volunteers or hospice staff, but must be able to effectively assist with moving/transferring residents frequently, using good body mechanics and techniques without lift devices

-- Act as a liaison to the hospice agency and advocate for the residents admitted to HOMH; implementing the plan of care as prescribed by the hospice agency: evaluating the resident throughout the shift and addressing any needs in a timely manner.
+- Act as a liaison to the hospice agency and advocate for the hospice patients admitted to HOMH; implementing the plan of care as prescribed by the hospice agency: evaluating the resident throughout the shift and addressing any needs in a timely manner.
 Work collaboratively with hospice physicians, nurses, social worker, chaplains and other professionals to provide the highest quality EOL care to residents

-- Anticipate the residents’ needs including pain and symptom management, as well as psychosocial and spiritual concerns, while reporting any variances or needs to the hospice agency and HOMH director
+- Anticipate the residents’ needs including pain and symptom management, as well as psychosocial and spiritual concerns, while reporting any variances or needs to the hospice agency

 - Complete accurate and timely documentation according to the policies of HOMH